pranigopu/computationalCreativity/assessment/README.md

 ## Key concepts

-- Broader concept (genus) is image generation (we aim to use image generation architecture due to availability and some interoperability)
+- Broader concept is image generation (we aim to use image generation architecture due to availability + some interoperability)
 - Style transfer is achieved inclusion of style loss between layers and content loss at the end
 - Multiple styles can be combined using:
     - Composition of styles